Rainblock: Faster Transaction Processing in Public Blockchains

-\vheading{Network IO cost}.
-Figure~\ref{fig-comb-overheads} (b) shows the witness size required for verifying each block in the Ethereum blockchain.
-These witnesses would need to be transmitted over the network.
-In Ethereum where secure, 256-bit hashes are used, the witness for a single read of a 100 byte account can be around 4KB, an overhead of 40$\times$.
+Processing a transaction involves reading and updating multiple values in the system state.
+In public blockchains, once a server receives a new block, it processes the transactions and also verifies if its Merkle root matches the Merkle root in that block.
+We study the \io bottlenecks in transaction processing using Ethereum.

+The \io bottleneck in Ethereum arises from two sources.
+First, reading or writing nodes of the Merkle tree generates many random I/Os in a pointer-chasing fashion (that prevents pre-fetching).
+Second, the Ethereum Merkle tree is stored on-disk using the RocksDB key-value~\cite{rocksdb} that has inherent \io amplification \cite{RajuEtAl17-PebblesDB,raju18mlsm}.

+\vheading{Empirical study}.
+We use Parity 2.2.11~\cite{parity2211}, a popular Ethereum blockchain client, for studying the \io bottleneck and \io amplification from Merkle trees.
+We use Parity to initialize a new server that joins the Ethereum network, and replays the blockchain (until 7.3 Million blocks) to measure various costs.
+We analyze the performance impact of the Merkle tree in terms of the number of \io operations performed and witness sizes.
+We also study the data structure's effect on the block processing time.

+\vheading{Number of \io operations}.
+For processing a single block with around 100 transactions, Ethereum requires performing more than 10K random \io operations (two orders of difference).
+Most of these \io operations are performed for reading and updating the Merkle tree.
+Figure-\ref{fig-comb-overheads}(a) shows the number of \io operations incurred per block while processing the first 7.3 Million block of transactions.
+This result shows the combined overheads from the Merkle tree and its on-disk layout using RocksDB.

+\vheading{Witness sizes}.
+Witness sizes represent the amount of data read and modified per block while reading and updating paths in the Merkle tree.
+In Ethereum, which uses secure 256-bit cryptographic hashes, the witness size of a single 100 byte user account (or value) can be above 4 KB, showing a 40-60\myx overhead.